anishmss/bioinfo_intro_dlsu/chapters/sequence_alignment/sequence_alignment_what_and_why.md

 - Viral genome insertions, etc.

-## Sequence alignment is a hypothesis about how the sequence pair might have evolved
+## Sequence alignment
 Given two sequences, a **sequence alignment** is a one-to-one correspondence between the residues of common ancestry (aka **homologous** residues).
 An alignment can be visualized by placing one sequence on top of another such that homologous residues are in the same **column**.
 A deletion or insertion is mapped to a **gap** character "-".
-For the example in {numref}`sequence_evolution`, a correct alignment between the pairs can be visualized as shown below.
+For the example in {numref}`sequence_evolution`, a correct alignment between the pairs is as shown below.

 ```{figure} ./images/human-mouse-seq-alignment.svg
 ---